Categorical enumerative invariants of the ground field: Introduction

 We shall denote both of them by $c_{ij}$, as no confusion can arise in this way.
 The collection of topological spaces $\{ M_{g,n}^{\sf fr} \}_{(g,n)}$ together with the two sewing operations form a modular operad defined by Getzler-Kapranov~\cite{GetKap} in the category of topological spaces.
+We shall sketch a proof of this in Section~\ref{para:ex2} using Segal's argument~\cite[Section 2]{Segal}.